Refinancing vs HELOC: Which is the best option for me?

 Tips:

-Contact different lenders to find out their interest rates, payment terms, and other details.
+• Contact different lenders to find out their interest rates, payment terms, and other details.

 What does it mean to refinance?

 Refinancing is what happens when a loan is taken out to replace an existing loan.
 Most of the time, people who decide to refinance are doing so because interest rates have dropped and their existing loan has a much higher interest rate than the interest rate they could get today.
-Refinances can be broken down into two categories: rate and term refinance, and cash-out loan refinance.
+Refinances can be broken down into two categories: rate and term refinance, and cash-out refinance.

 Rate and term refinances simply pay off the old loan with a new loan, typically lowering monthly payments, reducing the amount of time it will take to pay off the loan, or both.
-Cash-out loans use the homeowner's equity to get cash back for home improvements or something else.
+Cash-out refinances use the homeowner's equity to get cash back for home improvements or something else.

 When should you refinance?

 If you want to take advantage of low interest rates and to make home improvements, a cash-out refinance might enable you to do both.
-Talk to lenders to find out if a refinance is right for you.

 When should you get a HELOC?